jmontejo/QuickTriggerAnalysis/README.md

 Make sure that the enhanced bias weight file inside `makeFriend.py` corresponds to the same run you ran on!

 You'll get out a file `my_input_dataset.EBweights.root`.
-This is just a tree `weights` with two branches: eventNumber and EBweight.
+This is just a tree `trig` with two branches: eventNumber and EBweight.

 In your analysis code, then setup like this: